sagemath/trac_to_gh/Issue 7094.md

 # Issue 7094: some doctest leaves the file " my_general_distribution_plot.png" in SAGE_ROOT

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7094

 Original creator: was